Aztec Empire: Aztec warfare

 The Mexica rose to prominence as fierce warriors and were able to establish themselves as a military power.
-The importance of warriors and the integral nature of warfare in Mexica political and religious life helped propel them to emerge as the dominant military power, prior to the arrival of the Spanish in 1519.
+The importance of warriors and the integral nature of warfare in Mexica political and religious life helped propel them to emerge as the dominant military power in the region.

 The new Mexica city-state allied with the city of Azcapotzalco and paid tribute to its ruler Tezozomoc.
 Azcapotzalco began to expand into a small tributary empire with Mexica assistance.
 The Mexica ruler was not recognized as a legitimate king until this point.
 Mexica leaders successfully petitioned one of the kings of Culhuacan to provide a daughter to marry into the Mexica line.
 Their son Acamapichtli was enthroned as the first tlatoani of Tenochtitlan in 1372.

 The Tepanecs of Azcapotzalco expanded their rule with help from the Mexica, while the Acolhua city of Texcoco grew in power in the eastern portion of the lake basin.
 Eventually, war erupted between the two states, and the Mexica played a vital role in the conquest of Texcoco.
 By then, Tenochtitlan had grown into a major city and was rewarded for its loyalty to the Tepanecs by receiving Texcoco as a tributary province.

 Mexica warfare was marked by a focus on capturing enemies rather than killing them from its tactics to arms.
 Capturing enemies was important for religious ritual and provided a means by which soldiers could distinguish themselves during campaigns.